 The museum was inaugurated in 1981 by the pathologist Antonio Allegri and is housed in the old Chapter House of the Ospedale Vecchio of Lodi.

-The collection is a remarkable historical and scientific record of the activities one of one important nineteenth century scientist.
+The collection is a remarkable historical and scientific record of the activities of nineteenth-century scientists.

-To fully understand the work of Gorini, that can be easily confused with a horror theatre, it’s important to understand the historical context, between Romanticism, Risorgimento and Positivism (and with it, the experimental method).
+To fully understand the work of Gorini, which can be easily confused with a horror theater, it’s important to understand the historical context, between Romanticism, Risorgimento, and Positivism (and with it, the experimental method).

 Related article: The Bizarre Anatomical Machines of the Prince of Sansevero

 Dead bodies preservation was a very common practice.
 At that time, there were no refrigerators.